frenchu/pragmatic-programming/content/posts/vbox.md

 ## Networking in VirtualBox

 There are several modes one can use for networking in VirtualBox.
 In this article I presented one way for network setup.
-VMs talk each other using internal network separated from host.
-Additionaly, I created OpnSense router to access VMs in internal network.
+VMs talk each other using internal network separated from the host machine.
+Additionaly, I created OpnSense router to access VMs in internal network from the host.

 To quickly spin desired number of VMs I used VBoxManage CLI utility and Ubuntu VBox cloud image.